-If you have reason to believe your child (ages 0 through 21 years) has a disability requiring special services or accommodations, tell or write the school.
-Your child will be evaluated to determine whether he/ she is eligible for free special or modified instruction or services.
+If you have reason to believe your child (ages 0 through 21 years) has a disability requiring special services or accommodations, tell or write to the school or Special Services Offices at 294 Green Valley Road, Watsonville CA 95076, % SELPA Director.
+The special services team will work with you regarding next steps which may include special education assessment, or other intensified tiers of support.